gouthamk16/Attograd/README.md

 This is a work-in-progress project, and there is no formal installation method yet.
 To use the current code:

 1. Clone this repository.
-2. Install any required dependencies listed in `requirements.txt` (if it exists).
+2. Install the required dependencies listed in `requirements.txt`.

 **Basic Usage (Perceptron Example):**